wintrs24/CAPlayground/README.md

 # CAPlayground

-Create beautiful animated wallpapers for iOS and iPadOS on any desktop computer.
+Create beautiful animated wallpapers for iOS and iPadOS on any desktop computer with [CAPlayground](https://caplayground.pages.dev)

 ## Overview